andy03kr/vncdesktop/README.md

 ### Build

 If you were able to connect without errors, you can build the project - in SciTE Script Editor open vncdesktop.au3 and press F7.
+Or use C:\Program Files (x86)\AutoIt3\Aut2Exe tool for convert vncdesktop.au3 to vncdesktop.exe and set your own icon.
 The file c:\vncdesktop\vncdesktop.exe will be created

 Create an archive in the c:\vncdesktop\build directory: